wp-plugins/nelio-featured-posts/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.1.0 =
-Define a set of featured posts and show them to your visitors.
+When adding a new featured post, you can now add it in the beginning or in the end of your list of featured posts.